OreOliciouZ/DiscordBot.md/README.md

 # Includes following

-* Customize the status of the bot in his discord presence
+* Customize the status of the bot in its discord presence
 * Basic test command "!ping" with response from the bot "Pong..."
 * For a console overview start.bat file